 - No AI chat with citations

-- Best for: iPad users who primarily need live meeting transcription
+- Best for: iPad users who mostly need live meeting transcription

 Apple Notes + Live Speech